 - Choose “Browse my computer for driver software“.

 Select “Browse…” then navigate to “C:\Program Files\Common Files\Apple\Mobile Device Support\Drivers“.
 If you don’t have this folder, check in “C:\Program Files (x86)\Common Files\Apple\Mobile Device Support\Drivers“.
 If you still don’t see it, try reinstalling iTunes.

 iTunes Freezes When iPhone is Connected

-One of the common reason on iTunes freezes when connecting iPhone may be the Automatic Sync.
+One of the common reasons on iTunes freezes when connecting to iPhone may be the Automatic Sync.
 To disable automatic sync Open iTunes but don’t connect your iPhone.

-Choose ‘Edit’ from the drop down in the upper-left corner of the iTunes application window and choose ‘Preferences’.
-A dialog box will appear, choose ‘Devices’ tab and then check the box on the left of ‘Prevent iPods, iPhones, and iPads from syncing automatically’.
+Choose ‘Edit’ from the drop-down in the upper-left corner of the iTunes application window and choose ‘Preferences’.
+A dialog box will appear, choose the ‘Devices’ tab and then check the box on the left of ‘Prevent iPods, iPhones, and iPads from syncing automatically’.
 Press ‘OK’.
 Connect your devices and see if iTunes still freezes.

 iTunes Not Syncing Music/Photos with iPhone